jkasimotto/Aerial-Image-Segmentation/fcn/README.md

 ```
 ### Outputs
-Model checkpoints and graphs will be saved in the `checkpoint` directory.
-Five outputs should be produced which include
+Model checkpoints and graphs will be saved in the `checkpoint_dir` directory.
+Given a run name of 'fcn', five outputs should be produced which include
 the following:

 * 'fcn_loss.pth' - model with the best validation from all epochs